victorarias/MagicMoq/README.md

 ##Mocking dependencies with style 8-)

-MagicMoq is a extension to the Moq mocking framework – It is like a IoC container that injects mocked dependencies when resolving a type, making the job of creating testing subjects much more easy (and fun).
+MagicMoq is an extension to the Moq mocking framework – It is like an IoC container that injects mocked dependencies when resolving a type, making the job of creating testing subjects much easier (and nicer).

 It is so easy to use as the Moq framework.
 Check it out: